iamganeshhegde/ganesh-hegde/README.md

 # Hi 🙋‍♂️, I am Ganesh Hegde

-I am an android developer from bangalore, India and currently working at news technology servies - A premier development center of NewsCorp as a Mobile Appliation developer.
+I am an android developer from bangalore, India and currently working at one of the top Indian startup Sharechat as a Mobile Appliation developer.

 I specialise in creating android apps for mobile, Tablets and TV using java and kotlin. 📲